szabgab/public-mdbooks/README.md

 ## TODO

+Add more books!

-Some ideas for future development
+Some ideas for future development:

 * Deal with non-default branches.
 * Deal with all the plugins that are not public.
 * Collect all the parameters and their values of all the plugins.
 * Shall we run the most recent version of `mdbook` on these books to see if it works?
 We need to be careful running arbitrary code in the plugins!